-Governance over operational risk, compliance risk and their supporting sub frameworks is provided by way of the Risk Management Committee (RMC) and the Compliance, AML, Sanctions Committee (CAMs).
+Governance over operational risk, compliance risk and their supporting sub frameworks is provided by way of the Risk Management Committee (RMC) and the CTF, AML and Sanctions Committee (CAMS).
 The mandate of the RMC extends to providing oversight of all material risk categories across Rabobank.
-Reporting on operational risk and compliance as well as insights are, in turn, provided to the BRCC and Board when required or when material matters are identified.
+Reporting on operational risk and compliance as well as insights are, in turn, provided to the BRCC and Board regularly and if material matters are identified.